slocoro/similarity_generator/README.md

 {filename} -> name of file to be processed {index_column} -> name of id column

+By default, cosine similarity and all label columns are used to generate similarities.

 Similarities are saved in output/ folder in root.